MetFrag CL

 MetFragDatabaseType = ExtendedPubChem

-MetFrag now includes new scoring parameters which are based on a statistical learning approach.
-Therefore annotations of fragment-structures and m/z-peaks are learned by a bayesian model.
-The new scores can be used along with the FragmenterScore:
+MetFrag also includes scoring parameters based on a statistical learning approach (Bayesian model).
+These scores can be used along with the FragmenterScore as follows:

 MetFragScoreTypes = FragmenterScore,AutomatedPeakFingerprintAnnotationScore,AutomatedLossFingerprintAnnotationScore